sonuyadav51/theme.js/README.md

 </body>
 ```

-### write styles for generated clases in your css file
+### write styles for generated clases for rend and drakula theme in your css file

 ```css
 /*  ================ GENERATED CLASSES BY LIBRARY WITH data-newtheme="red" VALUE ====================== */